 Since the cost of acquiring a new customer is higher than the cost of retaining one, it may be more worthwhile to focus on customer retention to secure your revenue in the long term.

-Therefore, a loyal customer should be an asset that you take advantage of since he is likely to purchase more and recommend your brand to others.
+Therefore, the loyalty program for b2b customers should be an asset that you take advantage of since he is likely to purchase more and recommend your brand to others.

 First, quantify the following information: